gloriadukuzeyesu/MyNotes/Computer Networks + Security/MYNotes.md

 ## Side Channel Attack

-A side-channel attack is a security exploit that aims to gather information from or influence the program execution of a system by measuring or exploiting indirect effects of the system or its hardware -- rather than targeting the program or its code directly.
+A side-channel attack is a security exploit that aims to gather information from or influence the program execution of a system by measuring or exploiting indirect effects of the system or its hardware -- rather than targeting the program or its code directly.  **Leaking data**

 Attackers takes advantage of the program leaks and compute the data from the program.